 - How to make complaints and how to contact us

-If we need to change the way in which your personal information is used by us, this Privacy Notice will be updated and if the changes are significant, we will advise you.
+If we need to change how your personal information is used by us, this Privacy Notice will be updated, and if the changes are significant, we will advise you.

 Personal information is any information that, on its own identifies you, or can be put together with any other either information, can identify you or tell us something about you.
 This could include information such as name, email address, other contact details, date of birth, bank account details or any information about your needs or circumstances.

 Some personal information is classified as “special” data under data protection legislation.
 This includes information relating to health, racial or ethnic origin, religious beliefs or political opinions and sexual orientation.
 This information is more sensitive, and we need to have further justifications for collecting, storing and using this type of personal information.

 Any references to personal information in this privacy notice will include personal data, and where relevant, particular categories of personal data.

 Much of the personal information we process is information that you or someone acting on your behalf knowingly provides to us.

 On this site, “Signet”, “our” and “we” each mean any permanent Signet Office or temporary location being used as such, in the United Kingdom, which collects and use your information in the manner set out in this Privacy Notice.

 WHEN DO WE COLLECT PERSONAL INFORMATION FROM YOU?

 We may collect and process all or some the following data about you when you contact us, inquire with us or interact with us.